 7. Explore Howth Castle

 I’ve never been to Howth Castle but, after reading about its history, I’ve whacked it onto my to-visit-sharpish list.
 Howth Castle dates back to the 1200s.

 According to legend, Grace O’Malley, pirate queen of Connacht, visited the castle in 1575, apparently hoping to dine with Lord Howth.

 It’s said that he turned her away, as the family was in the middle of having dinner… Apparently, she kidnapped the Earl of Howth’s grandson as payback, and only let him go when it was agreed that no guest would be turned away from the castle ever again.

-Update: Howth Castle has just been bought by a company that plans on turning it into a luxury hotel… so the chances are you won’t get inside the castle unless you book a room.
+Update: Howth Castle has just been bought by a company that plans on turning it another castle hotel in Dublin… so the chances are you won’t get inside the castle unless you book a room.

 8. Craft Beer and Seafood Trail